Easy Homemade Chocolate Pie with Almonds and Bourbon.

 TO MAKE THE WHIPPED CREAM:

-- Beat the whipping cream, 1 tbsp powdered sugar and vanilla with an electric mixer fitted with the whisk attachment on medium speed until soft peaks form.
+- Beat the whipping cream, 1 tablespoon powdered sugar and vanilla with an electric mixer fitted with the whisk attachment on medium speed until soft peaks form.
 Taste and add additional powdered sugar if desired.

 NOTE: This pie is also delicious served with a drizzle of crème anglaise instead of the whipped cream.
 Recipe follows)